Quaint-Studios/Reia/PROJECT_STRUCTURE.md

 - Keep scripts focused and single-purpose
 - Implement interfaces for common behaviors
 - Use signals for loose coupling between systems

+### Database Practices
+- Use prepared statements for all SQL queries
+- Implement proper error handling and retries
+- Cache frequently accessed data
+- Use transactions for related operations
+- Implement proper migration strategies